lewis-morris/flarchitect/README.md

 ## OpenAPI specification

 An OpenAPI 3 schema is generated automatically and powers the Redoc UI.
-You can serve the raw specification to integrate with tooling such as Postman:
+You can switch to Swagger‑UI by setting ``API_DOCS_STYLE = 'swagger'`` in your Flask config.
+Either way you can serve the raw specification to integrate with tooling such as Postman:

 ```python
 from flask import Flask, Response, jsonify